PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 Collected JSON files are stored under `app/data/collected_data` and can be sent to the `/api/train` endpoint to update the selected model.
 The trained model is persisted at the location specified by `MODEL_PATH`.
-Each sample now also contains an `rf_metrics` dictionary with per-antenna RSRP and SINR values.
+Each sample now also contains an `rf_metrics` dictionary with per-antenna RSRP, SINR and optionally RSRQ values.

 ```bash
 # Collect data for five minutes and train the model when done